 DEFINITIONS, EXPLORATIONS, AND FUTURE DIRECTIONS

-MIPSTERZ, in partnership with Colorado College, Duke University, University of Miami, Columbia University, and the Center for Afrofuturist Studies, is pleased to announce a virtual conference to take place between January 21-23, 2022, entitled: “Muslim Futurism: Definitions, Explorations, and Future Directions.”
+MIPSTERZ, in partnership with Colorado College, Duke University, University of Miami, Columbia University, and the Center for Afrofuturist Studies, is pleased to host a virtual conference to take place between January 21-23, 2022, entitled: “Muslim Futurism: Definitions, Explorations, and Future Directions.”
 MIPSTERZ is a nonprofit arts and culture collaborative focused on curating, enabling, and amplifying Muslim creative voices.

 AIMS TO :